 In addition, we are supporting 43 smallholder farmers in Nigeria’s Cross River State to form co-operatives, open bank accounts and obtain legal ownership documents.

-In the past six months we have finalised our forest conservation and restoration action plan to address regeneration of previously cleared forests and conservation of forest areas.
+Our forest conservation and restoration action plan addresses the regeneration of previously cleared forests and conservation of forest areas.

 PZ is committed to conducting all our activities in accordance with high standard of business conduct.